windy40/openstreetmap-carto-de/README.md

 We are doing our best to keep this fork in sync with upstream.

-As a result we will always require at least the same software versions of carto, mapnik, postgis, etc. as upstream.
+As a result we will always require at least the same software versions of Carto, Mapnik, Postgis, etc. as upstream.

 This repository does also contain a localized version branch of CartoCSS without other style changes.
 To use this you will also need the German style HSTORE-only DATABASE layout.

+For Installation please read [INSTALL-de.md](INSTALL-de.md) first for differences of openstreetmap-carto-de.

+The rest of this README contains the original text from the international style.

 # OpenStreetMap Carto